 THC and CBD are metabolised in the liver.
-Additionally some of the THC undergoes hepatic first pass metabolism to 11-OH-THC, the primary metabolite of THC, and CBD similarly to 7-OH-CBD.
-Human hepatic $P{450}$ 2C9 isozyme catalyses the formation of 11-OH-THC, the primary metabolite, which is further metabolised by the liver to other compounds including 11-nor-carboxy- $\Delta^9$ -THC (THC-COOH), the most abundant metabolite in human plasma and urine.
-The $P{450}$ -3A subfamily catalyses the formation of other hydroxylated minor metabolites.
+Additionally some of the THC undergoes hepatic first pass metabolism to 11-OH-THC, the primary metabolite of THC, which then undergoes further oxidation to 11-nor-9-COOH-THC, the most abundant metabolite of THC, and CBD similarly to 7-OH-CBD.
+Human hepatic P{450} 2C9 isozyme catalyses the formation of 11-OH-THC, the primary metabolite, which is further metabolised by the liver to other compounds including 11-nor-carboxy- Δ^9 -THC (THC-COOH), the most abundant metabolite in human plasma and urine.
+The P{450} -3A subfamily catalyses the formation of other hydroxylated minor metabolites.
 CBD is extensively metabolised and more than 33 metabolites have been identified in urine.
 The major metabolic route is hydroxylation and oxidation at C-7 followed by further hydroxylation in the pentyl and propenyl groups.
 The major oxidized metabolite identified is CBD-7-oic acid containing a hydroxyethyl side chain.

-See section 4.5 for information on drug interaction and metabolism by the cytochrome $P{450}$ enzyme system.
+See section 4.5 for information on drug interaction and metabolism by the cytochrome P{450} enzyme system.